Florida State Road A1A

 State Road A1A (SR A1A) is a major north–south Florida State Road consisting of seven separate sections running a total of 338.752 mi along the Atlantic Ocean, from Key West at the southern tip of Florida, to Fernandina Beach, just south of Georgia on Amelia Island, before turning inland to Callahan.
 It is the main road through most oceanfront towns.
-Part of SR A1A is designated the A1A Scenic and Historic Coastal Byway, a National Scenic Byway.
+Part of SR A1A between Flagler Beach and Jacksonville Beach is designated the A1A Scenic and Historic Coastal Byway, a National Scenic Byway.
 SR A1A is famous worldwide as a center of beach culture in the United States, a scenic coastal route through most Atlantic coastal cities and beach towns, including the unique tropical coral islands of the Florida Keys.
-SR A1A also serves as a major thoroughfare through Miami Beach and other south Florida coastal cities.

 A portion of SR A1A that passes through Volusia County is designated the Ormond Scenic Loop and Trail, a Florida Scenic Highway.
 It is also called the Indian River Lagoon Scenic Highway from State Road 510 at Wabasso Beach to U.S. Route 1 in Cocoa.
 In 2024, the entirety of Highway A1A, from Key West to Yulee, was designated the Jimmy Buffett Memorial Highway.
-Other than SR A1A Alternate (now SR 811, CR 707, SR 732, and an extension of SR 842), only two other Florida state roads have begun with a letter: SR A19A (now a loop of SR 693–SR 699–SR 682 near St. Petersburg), and SR G1A (now SR 300).
+Other than related routes of SR A1A (such as SR A1A Alternate, now SR 811, CR 707, SR 732, and an extension of SR 842), only two other Florida state roads have begun with a letter: SR A19A (now a loop of SR 693–SR 699–SR 682 near St. Petersburg), and SR G1A (now SR 300).
+In 2026, multiple frontage and service roads in Miami were assigned the designations SR A1AF and SR A1AS respectively.

 The road was designated as State Road 1 in the 1945 renumbering, mostly replacing the former State Road 140 designation.
 The number reflected its location in the new grid as the easternmost major north–south road.
 About a year and a half later, in November 1946, the State Road Board resolved to renumber the route due to confusion with the parallel U.S. Highway 1.
 The new designation, A1A, was chosen to keep the number 1 in its place in the grid.

 The East Coast Greenway, a system of trails that connects Maine to Florida, travels along sections of SR A1A.